This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Some individuals diffuse oils into the air during relaxation.
 Others place a drop on a cloth or use aromatic oils during breathing exercises.
 These small rituals can signal the mind to slow down and return attention to the present moment.

-Over time, these sensory cues help create consistent moments of calm throughout the day.
+Over time, these sensory cues help create consistent moments of calm throughout the day, extending the Ayurvedic use of essential oils for healing well beyond any single formal session.

 Ancient Aromatic Wisdom in a Modern World